Introduction

 - HbA1c: < 5.7%

-But with all of us eating at home almost all of time, now is an ideal time to find out how to eat in such a way to improve our metabolic health and lower our risk of serious outcomes should we contract the virus.
+With more of us eating at home, now is an ideal time to learn how to eat in a way that improves metabolic health.
+Taking control of your diet is a proactive way to lower your risk of serious complications should you contract the virus.

 More Info?